35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 GLA notes 35% consented while only 11% viable

 ### What we say - taken out of Southwark's hands....

+As well as being allowed to reduce affordable housing, restrict family housing and add unconventional housing,

 This is an outrageous attempt by a big property developer to avoid their planning obligations.
 BL have taken advantage of the present poor economic conditions to warp the Canada Water development so badly, that it would serve only their need to make as much money as possible.
 Not only will they be relieved of providing anything beyond the bare minimum of afforable housing, they will be given a free-hand as to what  what other types of housing it will provide - preponderantly one-bed, more studios, more student, introduce co-living, less family housing.